BobMcHenry/AD430server/README.md

 getConvos: returns a list of all of the conversation records.
 Example: http://54.69.18.19:8081/getConvos

 getPassword: gets the current password for a particular user.
-Also returns the user id and whether or not the user is an interpreter.
+Also returns the user id and whether or not the user is an interpreter returned as true/false.
 It accepts a single argument, the email of the user.
 Example: http://54.69.18.19:8081/getPassword?userEmail=casey.riggin@gmail.com

 getPhysicalInterpreters: Gets a list of available physical interpreters.
 Takes three arguments, userId, userLat, userLong. *note: Range is not implemented serve side, all available physical users returned.